Residents in North America look to the sky for a rare total solar eclipse

 Full total eclipses are not uncommon, exactly: They happen once every 18 months or so, when the moon passes in front of the sun, blotting out its light.

-But most solar eclipses happen where people cannot see them – in isolated stretches of the ocean, for instance.
-Monday’s total solar eclipse, therefore, offered a relatively rare chance for scientists and star-gazers alike to bask in the shadow cast by the moon.
+But most solar eclipses happen where people cannot see them — over isolated stretches of the ocean, for instance.

+Monday’s total solar eclipse, therefore, offered a relatively rare chance for scientists and everyday star-gazers alike to bask in the shadow cast by the moon, without having to go to extraordinary lengths to experience it.

 The last time a total solar eclipse happened in North America was in 2017.
 The next opportunity for North Americans will come in 2044 and 2045, though other regions around the world will get their chance sooner.